jwjeffr/onsager_coefficients/README.rst

 Onsager coefficients from molecular dynamics run
 ################################################

-TODO formulas and description of calculation (splicing trajectories etc)
+TODO formulas and description of calculation